tlwilliams895/gis-devops/src/studios/aws-rds-vpc/index.rst

 * Select the DB Subnet Group you made above.
 * Do not make your DB publicly accessible.
 For security, you should limit the services that can be accessed from outside your VPC.

-Screen shot of the RDS instance "Network & Security" configuration window
+Screen shot of the RDS instance **Network & Security** configuration window

   .. image:: /_static/images/lb-cloud/12-db-instance-vpc.png

 * Set up your desired database name and port.
 * Keep the default DB parameter group.

-* Click "Launch DB instance".
+* Click **Launch DB instance**.

-Screen shot of the RDS instance "Database options" configuration window
+Screen shot of the RDS instance **Database options** configuration window

   .. image:: /_static/images/lb-cloud/13-db-options.png

-RDS will start creating a DB instance, security groups, and your master user and database.
-Return to the RDS Instances dashboard and select your instance.
-Scroll down to the "Connect" section.
-Your Endpoint will appear here when the instance is ready.
-Note this endpoint address.
+* RDS will start creating a DB instance, security groups, and your master user and database.
+* Return to the RDS Instances dashboard and select your instance.
+* Scroll down to the **Connect** section.
+* Your Endpoint will appear here when the instance is ready

+  * It may take 5-7 minutes for the end point URL to appear
+  * Note this endpoint address

 You'll also see the security group inbound and outbound rules set up.
 If the inbound rule doesn't match your VPC's subnet CIDR, change that by clicking the gear icon to the right of ``Security group rules``.

-Screen shot of the RDS Dashboard "Connect" sub-window with a red circle around the instance endpoint
+Screen shot of the RDS Dashboard **Connect** sub-window with a red circle around the instance endpoint

   .. image:: /_static/images/lb-cloud/15-db-instance-dns.png

-* Select the "Inbound" rules tab
+* Select the **Inbound** rules tab
-* Click "Edit"
+* Click **Edit**
 * Find the PostgreSQL port line
 * Change its Source to your VPC subnet CIDR
 * This will allow traffic from all instances in your VPC, but not from the outside world.
-* Click "Save"
+* Click **Save**

 Screen shot of the PostgreSQL inbound rules with a red circle around the VPC's subnet CIDR